cyb3rxp/awesome-soc/sop_M365_compromise_assessment.md

 # 6) Antispam checks

-* Check in the antispam policy the emails and domains that are set as Blocked or Allow Senders, are legitime.
+* Check in the antispam policy the emails and domains that are set as Blocked or Allow Senders: are they valid and legitimate?

 # Protective (recommended!) measures during investigation (incident response time)